Amy Burgin, Ph.D. 2007 Michigan State University, B.A. 2002 Coe College

-Janaye completed her undergrad at KSU (Dec 2018) and worked for a year as a technician in Dr. Lydia Zeglin’s lab.
+Janaye completed her undergrad at KSU (Dec 2017) and worked for a year as a research assistant in Dr. Lydia Zeglin’s lab.
 She will be started her MS in EEB in January 2019.
 Janaye spent a lot of time in our lab in Spring 2018 assisting with the field and lab work for the Kansas River Nitrogen project (Farmland).
 She is also assisting with large mesocosm (tank) experiments to understand how nutrients affect harmful algal blooms.

 Kynser Wahwahsuck, EEB Master’s Student (Aug 2019-present)

 Kynser graduated from Haskell Indian Nations University in May 2018 and completed the Haskell Environmental Research Studies (HERS) internship and KU’s Post-Baccalaureate Research Education Program (PREP) before starting as a Master’s student.
 Her graduate work will focus on understanding nitrogen cycling in streams that are predominantly grassland or cropland.

 Jessica Wilhelm, EEB Ph.D. student (June 2019-present)

 BA, Ithaca College, ‘13

 Jess is working to understand how fluctuations In water flow in dry Kansas streams affect stream biogeochemical processing and microbial communities.